dafny-lang/dafny/docs/DafnyRef/Attributes.md

 }
 ```

-### 11.2.3 `{:autoRevealDependencies false}` {#sec-autorevealdependencies}
+### 11.2.3. `{:autoRevealDependencies k}` {#sec-autorevealdependencies}
-When setting `--default-function-opacity` to `autoRevealDependencies`, the `{:autoRevealDependencies false}` attribute can be set on methods and functions to disable the revealing of dependencies inside the body of this method or function.
-This gives users manual control of which functions to reveal inside this body.
+When setting `--default-function-opacity` to `autoRevealDependencies`, the `{:autoRevealDependencies k}` attribute can be set on methods and functions to make sure that only function dependencies of depth `k` or less are revealed automatically.
+In particular, `{:autoRevealDependencies 0}` makes sure that no dependencies are inserted automatically.

 ### 11.2.4. `{:axiom}` {#sec-axiom}
 The `{:axiom}` attribute may be placed on a function or method.